Loading image...Kiro

 bash

-# List all available agents > /agent list # Create a new agent > /agent create my-agent # Edit an existing agent configuration > /agent edit my-agent # Generate an agent configuration using AI > /agent generate # Show agent config schema > /agent schema # Set default agent for new chat sessions > /agent set-default my-agent # Swap to a different agent at runtime > /agent swap code-reviewer
+# List all available agents > /agent list # Create a new agent (AI-assisted by default) > /agent create my-agent # Create with description and MCP servers > /agent create my-agent -D "Code reviewer" -m code-analysis # Create using editor-based mode instead of AI generation > /agent create my-agent --manual # Create in a specific directory > /agent create my-agent --directory workspace # Generate is an alias for create > /agent generate my-agent # Edit the current agent > /agent edit # Edit a specific agent by name (interactive picker when no name given) > /agent edit my-agent # Edit an agent by file path > /agent edit --path /absolute/path/to/my-agent.json # Show agent config schema > /agent schema # Set default agent (interactive picker when no name given) > /agent set-default my-agent # Swap to a different agent at runtime > /agent swap code-reviewer

 Available subcommands: